Prevent Altitude Sickness: Machu Picchu Altitude Explained

 Visiting Machu Picchu is a dream for many travelers.
-However, the high altitude can turn this dream into a challenge if you’re not properly prepared.
+To prevent altitude sickness from turning this dream into a challenge, proper preparation is key.
 Altitude sickness, also known as acute mountain sickness (AMS), is common in high-altitude destinations like Machu Picchu, Cusco, and the Inca Trail.
-This blog will guide you through understanding altitude sickness, preventing it, and managing symptoms so you can fully enjoy your trip to this stunning location.
+This blog will guide you through understanding it, preventing it, and managing symptoms so you can fully enjoy your trip to this stunning location.

 What is Altitude Sickness?